 The Washington DC EMSA covers a large area and incorporates parts of four different states with four different housing continua of care.
 Administering the program in this broad area causes multiple challenges for service delivery.
 First, the continuum of care in each jurisdiction is different and requires a different set of HOPWA services to address those needs.
 Additionally, each Administrative Agent has different capacity to implement and address those needs.
 For all of the Administrative Agents this often means coordinating multiple government entities within their portion of the EMSA in systems where HIV housing may not be a priority.
 HAHSTA has been working both with the service providers in the District and the Administrative Agents in the jurisdictions to improve the service delivery system.
-In addition, the complicated data collection mechanisms required to meet HOPWA guidelines becomes much more challenging to administer across jurisdictions.
-This requires an increased level of coordination for both HAHSTA and the Administrative Agents in the jurisdictions and can be confusing for Project Sponsors.
-This high level of coordination becomes even more challenging when operating on the limited administration support budget that HOPWA allows.
+In addition, the complicated data collection mechanisms required to meet HOPWA guidelines becomes much more challenging to administrative Agents in the jurisdictions.
+This requires an increased level of coordination for both HAHSTA and the Administrative Agents in the jurisdictions support budget that HOPWA allows.
 And finally, ensuring that programming in this environment meets high quality standards across every jurisdiction is difficult without a set of HUD defined uniform set of quality indicators.